ufs-community/ufs-srweather-app/docs/UsersGuide/source/BuildSRW.rst

    - This path should point to your HPCstack installation directory local HPCstack="/Users/username/hpc-stack/install"

- Linux users need to configure the ``./etc/lmod-setup.sh`` for the ``linux`` case, and set ``BASH_ENV`` variable to point to Lmod initialization script.
+Linux users need to configure the ``./etc/lmod-setup.sh`` for the ``linux`` case, and set ``BASH_ENV`` variable to point to the Lmod initialization script.
 There is no need to modify this script for the ``macos`` case, when Lmod followed a standard intallation procedure using Homebrew package manager for the MacOS.
 Then, users must source the Lmod setup file, just as they would on other systems, and load the modulefiles needed for building and running the SRW App.

 .. code-block:: console